LISTING BROKER – REPRESENTING SELLERS

 It is my sincere desire to make selling your SBT apartment stress free and rewarding.
 I will make sure your apartment looks as good as it did when you moved in before we list it for sale, you only get one chance to sell for the highest and best price and first impressions are of paramount importance.

-In addition to over 16 years of experience as a real estate broker specializing in Lower Manhattan, I was born and raised in Southbridge Towers.
-This combination gives me a unique perspective that allows me to utilize my relationships with SBT management, maintenance, security and long time residents in order to provide the highest quality service to my clients.
+In addition to over 20 years of experience as a real estate broker specializing in Lower Manhattan, I was born and raised in Southbridge Towers.
+This combination gives me a unique perspective that allows me to utilize my relationships with SBT management, maintenance, security, the board of directors, and longtime residents in order to provide the highest quality service to my clients.

 BROKERAGE SERVICES – SELLERS

 - Apartment & Window Cleaning